 In 2016, the radio program blog had nearly 13,400 visitors, a number that likely will be surpassed when the 2017 figures are finalized.
 Visitors to the blog represent a world-wide audience, with the greatest numbers living in the U.S., Mexico, Spain, Colombia, and Argentina.

-Exemplary Family Engagement Practices Spotlights illuminate some of the successful ways early childhood programs around the nation are connecting with families and communities through high-quality engagement initiatives.
+The Promising Practices Spotlights illuminate some of the successful ways early childhood programs around the nation are connecting with families and communities through high-quality engagement initiatives.